MontyLS/MontyLS/README.md

 Business Intelligence: Applying BI tools and techniques to support business strategies and improve decision-making.
 Projects

-Here are a few examples of my work:

 My Approach
 Data-Driven: I believe in using data to tell stories and solve business challenges.